MarioCanudas/Aether/README.md

 # Disclaimers

+>[!WARNING]
-## Must have a .env file with the host, port, name, user and password for the database, could be local or hosted in some Platform.
+>Must have a .env file with the host, port, name, user and password for the database, could be local or hosted in some Platform.
 Check the init_db.sql file to initialize the database with the required Structure

 The application requires a `.env` file in the project root with the following database configuration: